Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Various/SLES-52585/README.md

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working.
 - "Rivals number in road rage options" is also included in "Select rivals cars in garage".
+- **DO NOT** use "Enable lap timer in race mode" and "Enable lap timer in road rage mode" together.